Irene Sharaff

 Irene Sharaff (January 23, 1910 – August 16, 1993) was an American costume designer for stage and screen.
-Her work earned her five Academy Awards and a Tony Award.
+Her accolades include five Academy Awards and a Tony Award.
 Sharaff is universally recognized as one of the greatest costume designers of all time.

 Background

 Sharaff was born in Boston to parents of Armenian descent.
 She studied at the New York School of Fine and Applied Arts, the Art Students League of New York, and the Académie de la Grande Chaumière in Paris.

 Career

 After working as a fashion illustrator in her youth, Sharaff turned to set and costume design.
 Her debut production was the 1931 Broadway production of Alice in Wonderland, starring Eva Le Gallienne.
 Her use of silks from Thailand for The King and I (1951) created a trend in fashion and interior decoration.

 Sharaff's work was featured in the movies West Side Story (Academy Award, 1961), Cleopatra (Academy Award, 1963), Meet Me in St. Louis, Hello, Dolly!, Mommie Dearest, The Other Side of Midnight, Who's Afraid of Virginia Woolf?
 (Academy Award, 1966), Guys and Dolls, The Best Years of Our Lives, The King and I (Academy Award, 1956), An American in Paris (Academy Award, 1951), Funny Girl and Porgy and Bess.

 She also designed sets and costumes for American Ballet Theatre, the New York City Ballet, and the Ballet Russe de Monte Carlo, and contributed illustrations to fashion magazine's such as Vogue and Harper's Bazaar.
 Among her Broadway design credits are Idiot's Delight, Lady in the Dark, As Thousands Cheer, A Tree Grows in Brooklyn, Virginia, Flower Drum Song, and Jerome Robbins' Broadway.

 The TDF/Irene Sharaff Lifetime Achievement Award was named for Sharaff.
 She was its first recipient in 1993.
 The award is now bestowed annually to a costume designer who, over the course of his or her career, has achieved great distinction and mastery of the art in theatre, film, opera or dance.